Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Experiments

 \subsection{Ablation Study}

+\textbf{Action head without robot pretraining.} To verify that the gains of discrete diffusion are not artifacts of OpenVLA pretraining, we ablate action head variants on a pure VLM backbone (Qwen2.5-VL) with no robot-specific initialization.
+Discrete diffusion achieves the best average performance across all LIBERO suites, outperforming AR, FAST, parallel decoding, and continuous diffusion, confirming that the advantage is intrinsic to the discrete diffusion paradigm.
+Full results are provided in Appendix~\ref{app:no_pretrain}.

-\myparagraph{Decoding strategy.} We compare one-shot parallel decoding, random order, confidence-gap selection, and our max-confidence selection.
-On LIBERO-Goal the success rates are 95.6\%, 96.0\%, 96.6\%, and 97.4\% respectively.
-The adaptive easy-first schedule guided by per-token confidence gives +1.8 points over one-shot parallel and +0.8 over confidence-gap, while random order lags behind.
-These results indicate that ranking tokens by instance-wise confidence and resolving the easy elements first improves refinement efficiency and final accuracy.
+\textbf{Decoding strategy.} We compare one-shot parallel decoding, random order, confidence-gap selection, and our max-confidence selection.
+On LIBERO-Goal, success rates are 95.6\%, 95.8\%, 96.6\%, and 96.8\% respectively (Tab.~\ref{tab:ablation_strategy}), a +1.2\% gain from adaptive decoding over one-shot parallel.
+Max-confidence slightly outperforms confidence-gap, while random order lags behind, confirming that instance-wise confidence ranking with high-confidence-first resolution improves refinement effectiveness.